sporto/elm-tutorial/elm_arch/actions.md

 As is, this `update` function can work with only one input signal i.e. `Mouse.clicks` which produces the expected `()` input.

 But what we really want is for `update` to be able to handle different actions in our application.
 For this we will introduce the concept of __actions__ in Elm.
-We will use __enumerable__ types for this.
+We will use __Algebraic data types (ADT)__ for this.

 ```elm
 type Action